The Scotsman says: Has our politics ever been less trusted?

 Politicians have always had what can be euphemistically described as a loose relationship with the truth, to a greater or lesser degree.
 Voters understand and accept that, to a point, evasion and a selective presentation of the facts are part of the political process.

-One important one, we would humbly suggest, is assesing the track record and general trustworthyness of any candidate before lending them your support.
+One important one, we would humbly suggest, is assessing the track record and general trustworthyness of any candidate before lending them your support.

 It is the surest way to bring some more honesty back into our politics.